 03.11 Pending Significance.
 A significance characterization assigned to a finding which requires further safety or security significance evaluation to determine a preliminary significance.

 03.12 Performance Deficiency.
 The licensee’s failure to satisfy one or more regulatory requirements or self-imposed standards where such failure was reasonably foreseeable and preventable.
-Additional information is provided in lock 2 of Appendix B of this IMC.
+Additional information is provided in block 2 of Appendix B of this IMC.

 03.13 Preliminary Significance.
 A significance characterization assigned to a finding that has received a preliminary significance determination from the Significance Enforcement Review Panel (SERP) and was determined to be preliminarily White, Yellow, Red, or Greater than Green.